generation-org/jwd-final-project/task-7/README.md

 3. Using the `taskId` as it's parameter, call the `getTaskById()` method on the `taskManager`, storing the result in a `task` variable.

-4. Change the `status` of the `task` to `'DONE'`.
+4. Change the `status` of the `task` to `'Done'`.

 5. Render the updated task by calling the `render()` method on the `taskManager`.

 > #### Test Your Code!
 > Now is a good chance to test your code, open `index.html` in the browser and do the following:
 > 1. Add a task using the new task form
-> 2. Click the "Mark As Done" button on the newly created task
+> 2. Click the "Done" button on the newly created task
 >
 > **Expected Result**
 > You should see the `status` of the task update to `'DONE'` in the browser!

-### (OPTIONAL 1) Step 6: Stretch Goal - Hiding the "Mark As Done" Button For Completed Tasks
+### (OPTIONAL 1) Step 6: Stretch Goal - Hiding the "Done" Button For Completed Tasks

 > #### Useful Resources for this step
 > - [Conditional (ternary) operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Conditional_ternary_operator)

 Stretch Goals are optional steps to attempt once your group has completed **all** previous steps.
 Stretch Goals require out-of-the-box thinking and do not include a step-by-step walkthrough.
 It's a challenge, good luck!

-For this Stretch Goal, we want to hide the "Mark As Done" button for Task's that are already done.
+For this Stretch Goal, we want to hide the "Done" button for Task's that are already done.

-In `js/taskManager.js`, in the HTML for each Task, add an `invisible` class to the "Mark As Done" button if the `status` parameter is `'TODO'`, and the `visible` class if it isn't.
+In `js/taskManager.js`, in the HTML for each Task, add an `invisible` class to the "Done" button if the `status` parameter is `'In Progress'`, and the `visible` class if it isn't.

 Check out [example/js/taskManager.js](example/js/taskManager.js) for a completed example!